google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 {# wf_updated_on: 2016-10-01 #}
 {# wf_published_on: 2016-10-01 #}

-# Making Fullscreen experiences {: .page-title }
+# Making Fullscreen Experiences {: .page-title }

-We have the ability to easily make immersive fullscreen web sites and applications, but like anything on the web there are a couple of ways to do it.
+We have the ability to easily make immersive fullscreen websites and applications, but like anything on the web there are a couple of ways to do it.
 This is especially important now that more browsers are supporting an "installed web app" experience which launch fullscreen.